Our (Current) RV Internet Setup

 Equipment We’ve Used:

-Our Phones/Mifi – UPDATE – We recently updated to the Verizon Unlimited Data Plan.
+Our Phones/Mifi – We have the Verizon Unlimited Data Plan

 When we first left our sticks and bricks home we knew we’d be heading to Wisconsin.
 We also knew we’d be relatively close to an internet source.
 So when one of our family members gave us the C. Crane US3 Super USB Wifi Antenna 3 and a repeater we were pretty excited.